AnaelR/nuxt-3-templates/README.md

 [ ] - Add callback for when useCorgi is ready aka has draw at least one frame [ ] - Post process
 [ ] - Optionnal CorgiCanvas.vue that has props for loading and using different resources in props ? resources,transform
-[ ] - Write a comprehensive Readme about what is this, how you can use it (bonus add cute corgi picture) [ ] - Optimise Threejs import like React Three Fiber https://gracious-keller-98ef35.netlify.app/docs/recipes/reducing-bundle-size/
+[ ] - Write a comprehensive Readme about what is this, how you can use it (bonus add cute corgi picture) - Try generated doc from jsdoc
+[ ] - Optimise Threejs import like React Three Fiber https://gracious-keller-98ef35.netlify.app/docs/recipes/reducing-bundle-size/